 Rarely is revealing and treating the hidden wounds of racial trauma a focal point of intervention; the approach is more often focused on observing children’s behaviors, diagnosing, and clinical treatment.

 By leading with racial justice, we are taking on the root causes of our most challenging problems and focusing on where we can have the biggest impact.
 Addressing the impacts of racism in school environments requires a paradigm shift away from the focus on the behavior of children, to the role of schools, educators, and institutions.

 5. Dismantle the school-to-prison pipeline

-We work to unveil the truth about racial disparities that persist in our education system, and the unfair treatment of scholars of color begins in preschool and continues through high school, or the point at which a young person disengages from school.
+We work to unveil the truth about racial disparities that persist in our educational system, and the unfair treatment of scholars of color begins in preschool and continues through high school or the point at which a young person disengages from school.
 There are a disproportionate number of children and youth of color who fail in schools and become trapped in the school-to-prison pipeline and the cycle of treatment, social service, and juvenile and criminal justice systems.

 Our goal is that we will interrupt and dismantle the disproportionately high use of punitive and exclusionary discipline practices which currently adversely impact our scholars' outcomes.

 We advocate against zero-tolerance policies to create alternative forms of discipline that are innovative approaches to safe school communities, and that rely on restorative justice and community building instead of criminalization.